Yang-BoBo/BoYang/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Greetings!
-My name is Bo Yang, a CS PhD student at Delft University of Technology.
-My research focuses on Embedded AI for 6G Networks, optimizing AI algorithms to adapt to diverse hardware and computing capabilities across advanced communication infrastructures.
-With an emphasis on designing hardware-aware, adaptable AI models, I aim to enhance performance and scalability within 6G base stations that manage densely packed frequency bands.
-My work supports seamless connectivity across space, air, and ground base stations, driving innovation in the co-design of AI and hardware for efficient, next-generation network solutions.
+I am a PhD student in Computer Science at TU Delft.
+My research focuses on small language models and their applications in next-generation networks.
+I investigate how compact and efficient AI models can be deployed on edge devices to support intelligent network services.
+My work explores efficient AI architectures, distributed edge inference, and learning-driven network optimization for next generation network systems.

 # 🔥 News